This post contains affiliate links.

-This means that people who continue to learn well into adulthood have faster responses, better social skills and have greater overall wellbeing.
+This means that people who make it a daily habit to learn well into adulthood have faster responses, better social skills, and a greater sense of overall wellbeing.

-- Greater knowledge makes you more productive and interesting
+- Easier access to knowledge which makes you more productive and potentially interesting.

-- Fights off the effects of aging which transfers into the mental and physical condition
+- Fights off the effects of aging, which transfers into both mental and physical conditions.

 Is It Too Late To Learn If I Am Over 65?

 In the Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) trial, healthy adults 65 and older participated in 10 sessions of memory training.

 The results showed that the sessions improved participants’ mental skills in the areas in which they trained.

 Moreover, most of these improvements persisted up to 10 years after the training was completed.
 So you’re never too old to learn or to benefit from the advantages of that learning.

 Make exercising your brain one of your daily habits as there are learning opportunities all around you.